reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 ## Validating Pub/Sub Functionality with LocalStack and Testcontainers

 Before concluding this article, we will test the publisher-subscriber flow that we have implemented so far with an **integration test**.
-We will be making use of **Testcontainers LocalStack module**.
-Before we begin, let's look at what these 2 tools that I've just mentioned are:
+We will be making use of **LocalStack and Testcontainers**.
+Before we begin, let's look at what these two tools are:

-* [LocalStack](https://www.localstack.cloud/) : is a **cloud service emulator** that enables development and testing of AWS services without connecting to a remote cloud provider.
+* [LocalStack](https://www.localstack.cloud/) : is a **cloud service emulator** that enables local development and testing of AWS services, without the need for connecting to a remote cloud provider.
 We'll be provisioning the required SNS table and SQS queue inside this emulator.
 * [Testcontainers](https://java.testcontainers.org/modules/localstack/) : is a library that **provides lightweight, throwaway instances of Docker containers** for integration testing.
 We will be starting a LocalStack container via this library.

 ### Dependencies